XT33KAKA/GeneSurfing/README.md

-# GeneSurfing Metagenomics Analysis Pipeline
+# GeneSurfing

 ## 📖 Project Overview

-**GeneSurfing** is an efficient and universal tool for the directed mining of microbial metagenomic enzymes
+**GeneSurfing** is an efficient and universal tool for the directed mining of microbial metagenomic enzymes,according to the query sequence submitted by the user, the corresponding enzymes in the metagenome were mined.

 ![](./figure/figure.jpg)